nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     * 3a1.
 Uni-Fy shows an error message.

   Use case resumes at step 2.

-  Use case ends.

 ## Appendix D: Non-Functional Requirements